thynnine/pysic/Geometry_f90.rst

     vector_lengths: double precision    *size(3)*
         the lengths of the cell spanning vectors (stored to avoid calculating the vector norms over and over)
     max_subcell_atom_count: integer    *scalar*
+        the maximum number of atoms any of the subcells has
     n_splits: integer    *size(3)*
+        the number of subcells there are in the subdivisioning of the cell, in the directions of the spanning vectors
     inverse_cell: double precision    *size(3, 3)*
         the inverse of the cell matrix :math:`\mathbf{M}^{-1}`
     subcells: type(subcell)  *pointer*  *size(:, :, :)*
+        an array of :data:`subcell` subvolumes which partition the supercell
     vectors: double precision    *size(3, 3)*
         vectors spanning the supercell containing the system as a matrix :math:`\mathbf{M}`
     volume: double precision    *scalar*